The Sensory Team supports people with a hearing impairment (deafness, deafened, hard of hearing).

 Support can be given to help book interpreters.

-Contact Sensory Team email@example.com The Link Centre 140 UnionStreet Oldham OL1 1DZ
+Contact Sensory Team firstname.lastname@example.org Postal address: The Link Centre 140 UnionStreet Oldham OL1 1DZ (Building closed to the public)

 - Tel 0161 770 4786